 Wānaka Community Hub October 10th, 9:30 - 2:30

 Please note our local day is taking place on Monday October 10th.
 Come and spend time in nature, networking and sharing ideas, including visiting Bullock Creek and learning about our local history and ecology.
 We will also explore how education providers and teachers can collaborate to offer authentic, long-term opportunities for students to lead and take positive action for our local environment.
 Teachers and educators from the wider Upper Clutha area are welcome to register for this event.

+ONLINE REGISTRATION NOW CLOSED.
 Members of NZAEE receive a discounted rate.
 This registration price is for the national Online Day only and registrations close on October 7th.

+ONLINE REGISTRATION NOW CLOSED.
 If you are not currently a member of NZAEE, you can choose to become a member for the discounted rate above, or choose this option to attend only the Online Day.
 Registration for the Online Day closes on October 7th.

+ONLINE REGISTRATION NOW CLOSED.
 If you are currently a student or unwaged we would like to offer you a discounted rate so you can attend the online day on October 12th.
 Online Day registration closes on October 7th.